| Traveling Time: A Poetry and Prose Antholog

 resides in Fayetteville, NC where she is an English teacher, a frustrated

-of her own chapbook one day, however she is currently broke due to contest
+publication of her own chapbook one day, however she is currently broke

-fees.
-She spends her time eating Ramen Noodles with her loving and supportive
+due to contest fees.
+She spends her time eating Ramen Noodles with her

 Erickson is the award-winning author of two books of poetry, Thread